joaoofreitas/telegram-server-monitor/README.md

 # server-telegram-monitor
-Small project, that I use to monitor my small RaspberryPi server, without SSH.
+Small project that I use to monitor my small RaspberryPi server, without SSH.
+On any device...

 ### Instalation
 ##### Requirements